 If your children like to take all their books from one room to another and leave them in one BIG pile, then we've found a fun way to encourage them to tidy up with this adorable storage cart.
 They'll love piling in their picture books and pulling the cart's cord to take them on a journey to the garden.

 Have you built your own kid's bookshelf?
 If the answer is yes, then all you'll need to do is add some accessories in it to make sure that every book stays in place.
-As these are handmade, you can choose from fun themes like sunny safari to pirate island and happy farm.
+This handcrafted and three-dimensional set would make a great addition to any playroom or nursery.

 Are you looking for a kid's book storage idea that is multifunctional?
 Not only can these toy boxes be used to put away whatever you like, but they can also be neatly folded and stored away themselves.

 We don't know who is going to love this bookcase more, you or your child.
 This white dolls house bookcase is everything that your nursery is missing.
 The different compartments will fit all types of books and any stylish nicknacks in it, which will tie in with the decor of your little girl or boy's room perfectly.